tdpreece/TestObjectBuilderCsharp/README.md

 ```
 The PropertiesUsedByProductConstructor property is an ordered list of the
 property values that should be passed to the constructor when a Product is
 instantiated.
-This can be used like,
+ProductBuilderUsingBaseClass can be used like,
 ```
             var builder = new ProductBuilderUsingBaseClass();
             var aList = new List<int>() { 2, 3 };